-Model of the Current Situation and Potential Ensuing Problems to complement and supplement existing interventions.
-It will do so by collecting data and generating information that will in turn improve the accuracy of livestock emissions accounting, inform national climate change mitigation and adaptation policies, improve climate-smart interventions, promote environmental conservation actions, and supporting Uganda's national reporting processes to the United Nations Framework Convention on Climate Change (UNFCCC).
+Model of the Current Situation and Potential Ensuing Problems

+Development of models for monitoring GHG emissions - in addition to developing environmentally sustainable measures for control - are essential for addressing climate change.
+Such measures will support identification of negative impacts of the growing beef industry in Uganda.
+The SIRGE project aims to complement and supplement existing interventions.
+It does so by collecting data and generating information that will in turn improve the accuracy of livestock emissions accounting, inform national climate change mitigation and adaptation policies, improve climate-smart interventions, promote environmental conservation actions, and support Uganda's national reporting processes to the United Nations Framework Convention on Climate Change (UNFCCC).